Relief tinged with sadness as Maine residents resume activities after shooting suspect found dead

 “We want our kids to continue to be able to live their lives as normal as possible and to move forward,” she said.
 “We are all in the same place.
 We’re all making sure we get help for our children and help for ourselves.”

+William Brackett, Sr., whose namesake son was among those killed, said the anger that had consumed him since Wednesday was starting to lessen.

+“I’m calming down a little bit today because I know the guy is gone and no longer a threat to anybody,” he said.
+“In the next couple days, I’ll be partially back to myself.
+Not wholly, you never get whole.
+Never.”

 Ramer reporter from Concord, New Hampshire.
-Associated Press writer Michelle R. Smith also contributed to this report.
+Associated Press journalists Michelle R. Smith, David R. Martin and Robert Bumsted also contributed to this report from Lewiston.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.